-Mrs Bugler is our subject leader for Maths here at Lane End.
-She has a clear vision, and high ambition, for this area of the curriculum in our primary school - and wants the children to become confident and resilient mathematicians who are able to tackle a range of problems and challenges in lots of different contexts.
-Mrs Bugler wants the children at Lane End to be excited by maths and engaged in their mathematical learning.
+Mr Black is our subject champion for Maths here at Lane End.
+He has a clear vision, and high ambition, for this area of the curriculum in our primary school - and wants the children to become confident and resilient mathematicians who are able to tackle a range of problems and challenges in lots of different contexts.
+Mr Black wants the children at Lane End to be excited by maths and engaged in their mathematical learning.

-She has thought carefully about the design of the Lane End Mathematics curriculum, and worked hard to organise it in the best way for pupils here at Lane End.
-Maths Hub overviews has been used to help structure the teaching of the National Curriculum objectives, utilising its progressive approach.
+He has thought carefully about the design of the Lane End Mathematics curriculum, and worked hard to organise it in the best way for pupils here at Lane End.
+We teach the National Curriculum objectives progressively and use the White Rose blocks of maths as a foundation for our long-term maps.
 Our curriculum is then further broken down into smaller, manageable steps with the aim that the children continually build and fully secure their understanding of mathematical concepts.

 All aspects of maths are taught in depth, and children are continually able to, and challenged to, apply their skills and knowledge to reasoning and worded problems, at all age groups and levels.

-Our children will learn how to calculate (add, subtract, multiply and divide), working through a ‘concrete, pictorial, abstract’ approach, which Mrs Bugler believes secures a depth of understanding in each process.
+Our children will learn how to calculate (add, subtract, multiply and divide), working through a ‘concrete, pictorial, abstract’ approach, which Mr Black believes secures a depth of understanding in each process.

 Lane End pupils will also take part in daily fluency sessions - this is so that their ever building instant recall of key number facts can aid them with mental calculations, help them to solve a wide range of problems and also check their work for errors.

-Mrs Bugler supports and inspires all our teachers to deliver the Lane End Maths Curriculum - so that it will enable all our children to make great progress, and gain vital mathematical skills and knowledge in an engaging and interesting way.
-She wants mathematical language and vocabulary to be taught explicitly within this curriculum provision, and that children are given the opportunity to understand and use them confidently, and with accuracy, in lots of differing contexts.
+Mr Black supports and inspires all our teachers to deliver the Lane End Maths Curriculum - so that it will enable all our children to make great progress, and gain vital mathematical skills and knowledge in an engaging and interesting way.
+He wants mathematical language and vocabulary to be taught explicitly within this curriculum provision, and that children are given the opportunity to understand and use them confidently, and with accuracy, in lots of differing contexts.